tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 ---

-## Refactoring from Singleton to Factory
+## Migrating from Singleton to Factory

-Already have a codebase full of singletons?
-Here's a migration path:
+If you're stuck with a singleton-heavy codebase (I've been there), here's how to migrate incrementally:

 ### Step 1: Define an Interface